 Culture yourself a little, or avoid rainy days, by checking out the local museums.
 You actually have a choice in Collingwood!
 Visit the Aorere Museum for stories of the early Maori arrivals to European settlement.
 The Collingwood Museum itself is a relic situated in the 1910 council office.
 Or take the short drive to Rockville to visit the Golden Bay Machinery & Settlers Museum with working steam section.

 Location: Aorere Centre – 2 Tasman Street, Collingwood Museum – Tasman Street, Golden Bay Machinery Museum, 869 Collingwood-Bainham Road.

 Retreat to this peaceful sanctuary overlooking the Parapara Estuary and discover beautiful pieces at the Estuary Art Gallery.
 Pop in to see art many forms, from fused glass to acrylics on canvas – all inspired by the local area.
 The art gallery is open October to mid-April, Wednesday to Sunday.

-Location: State Highway 60, Parapara, 6km south of Collingwood.
+Location: State Highway 60, Parapara, 6km (4 miles) south of Collingwood.

 4. Hike the Heaphy Track

 Yes, one of New Zealand’s Great Walks starts just a short drive from Collingwood.
 The Heaphy Track is the longest of the Great Walks, taking four days to complete.
 Follow the trail into the ancient forest, alpine tussock lands and the river valleys of the Kahurangi National Park before emerging along the rugged coastline of the wild West Coast ending just north of Karamea.
 Find out what to do on the other side of the Heaphy Track with our 7 Amazing Things to Do in Karamea.

 Location: Aorere Valley Road, 28km (17 miles) from Collingwood.